gfxdisp/ColorVideoVDP/README.md

 When reporting a problem, run `cvvdp` with `--verbose` argument and paste the entire output of the terminal, including the command line used to run `cvvdp`.
 If possible, include images/video on which the problem can be reproduced.

 # Release notes

+* v0.5.7 (2/August/2026)
+  - Bug fix: `--temp-padding=symmetric` now works with very short video files
+  - `--temp-padding=replicate` is used as the default

 * v0.5.6 (4/June/2026)
   - added `--debug` and `--count-frames`